-Gudelsky Exception Swim Program
+Isadore & Bertha Gudelsky Exceptional Swim Program

 In addition to the programs above, the Center provides everyday accommodations to ensure those with special needs feel comfortable, included, happy, involved—and remain safe—at all times.
 These daily accommodations include:

-- Sign language and oral interpreters
+Sign language and oral interpreters

-- Infrared listening system in the Kreeger Auditorium
+Infrared listening system in the Kreeger Auditorium

-- Wheelchair accessibility throughout Center facilities
+Wheelchair accessibility throughout Center facilities

-- Temporary wheelchairs for ease of movement throughout Center facilities
+Temporary wheelchairs for ease of movement throughout Center facilities

-- Flashing light alarm system
+Flashing light alarm system